Onelinerhub/onelinerhub/nginx-lua/write-to-error-log.md

-# Write to error log
+# How to write to error log

 ```nginx
 server {